furcateai/prvnz-edge/README.md

 ```
 github.com/furcateai/
-├── furcate-protocol                   (wire-format specs + schemas)
+├── furcate-protocol                   wire-format specs + schemas
-├── furcate-platform                   proprietary (consumer of the OSS bundle)
-├── furcate-inference                  (Tier 1 — edge inference kernel)
+├── furcate-inference                  edge inference kernel
-├── furcate-mesh                       (Tier 1 — edge mesh kernel)
+├── furcate-mesh                       LAN peer fabric for edge nodes
-├── minima-attest                      (Tier 2 — Minima participation)
+├── minima-attest                      Rust client for anchoring hashes on a local Minima node
-├── tenzro-edge                        (Tier 2 — Tenzro participation)
+├── tenzro-edge                        runtime for participating in the Tenzro Network
-├── prvnz-edge        ← you are here   (Tier 2 — PRVNZ DPP participation)
+├── prvnz-edge        ← you are here   runtime for issuing PRVNZ Digital Product Passports
-├── furcate-pi-hat                     (Tier 2 — Pi 5 HAT hardware support)
+├── furcate-pi-hat                     Pi 5 HAT hardware support (GPIO, 1-Wire, OPC UA triggers)
-└── furcate-pi-minima                  (Tier 2 — Pi-class Minima operator)
+└── furcate-pi-minima                  supervisor for running a Minima full node on a Pi
 ```

-`prvnz-edge` is the **first documented vertical application** of the Furcate OSS bundle.
-It composes Tier-2 sibling repos (`minima-attest` + `tenzro-edge`) rather than implementing low-level network participation itself.
+`prvnz-edge` is the **first documented vertical application** built on this set of crates.
+It composes the participation crates (`minima-attest` + `tenzro-edge`) rather than implementing low-level network participation itself.

 ## The hard rule

-**Zero PRVNZ-specific knowledge ever flows back into Tier 1.** The kernel (`furcate-inference-core`, `furcate-mesh-core`) doesn't know what a DPP is, doesn't know what GS1 is, never will.
+**Zero PRVNZ-specific knowledge ever flows back into the kernel.** The inference and mesh kernels (`furcate-inference-core`, `furcate-mesh-core`) don't know what a DPP is, don't know what GS1 is, never will.

-`prvnz-edge` implements Tier-1 traits that *happen to be specialised* for DPP:
+`prvnz-edge` implements kernel traits that *happen to be specialised* for DPP:

 | Trait | Where | PRVNZ specialisation |
 |---|---|---|